Brad Shaw: Washington Capitals

 Shaw returned to the NHL with the Washington Capitals in 1998–99, appearing in four games with the club, recording no points.
-His stay with the Capitals was short, as on March 18, 1999, Shaw and the Capitals' eighth round draft pick in the 1999 NHL Entry Draft were traded to the St. Louis Blues for the Blues sixth round draft pick in the 1999 NHL Entry Draft.
+He made his Capitals debut on March 10 versus the Florida Panthers and was on the ice for the Panthers' opening goal of the game in a 2–1 loss.
+His stay with the Capitals was short, as on March 18, 1999, Shaw and the Capitals' eighth round draft pick in the 1999 NHL entry draft were traded to the St. Louis Blues for the Blues sixth round draft pick in the 1999 NHL entry draft.

 St. Louis Blues

-Shaw finished the 1998-99 NHL season with the St. Louis Blues, earning no points in 12 games.
-Shaw saw action in four playoff games, going pointless, as the Blues lost to the Dallas Stars in the second round.
+Shaw finished the 1998–99 season with the St. Louis Blues, earning no points in 12 games.
+He made his Blues debut in a 3–2 loss to his former team, the Ottawa Senators, on March 20, 1999.
+Shaw saw action in four playoff games, going pointless, as the Blues lost to the Dallas Stars in the second round of the 1999 Stanley Cup playoffs.
 Shaw announced his retirement from playing hockey following the season.

+International play

+Shaw represented Canada at the 1983 World Junior Ice Hockey Championships in Leningrad, Soviet Union.
+He played in 7 games, had one goal and two points as the team finished third in the tournament, winning the bronze medal.
+Shaw was one of only three players returning for Canada at the 1984 World Junior Ice Hockey Championships in Sweden.
+Shaw played in 7 games and had no goals and two points.
+Canada finished fourth in the tournament.
+He also played four games for Team Canada at the 1988 Izvestia Cup, scoring one goal.

 Coaching career

 Tampa Bay Lightning

-Shaw was named an assistant coach of the Tampa Bay Lightning for the 1999-2000 season, working under head coach Steve Ludzik.
-The rebuilding club struggled to a 19-47–9–7 record, missing the playoffs.
-Shaw resigned from the position after only one season.
+Shaw was named an assistant coach of the Tampa Bay Lightning for the 1999–2000 season, working under head coach Steve Ludzik.
+Shaw left after only one season.

 Detroit Vipers

-Shaw joined the Detroit Vipers of the IHL as head coach of the team for the 2000-01 season.
+Shaw joined the Detroit Vipers of the IHL as head coach of the team for the 2000–01 season on a two-year contract.
 In his only season with the team, Detroit struggled to a 23–53–6 record, missing the playoffs.
 The league folded after the season.

 Springfield Falcons

 Shaw joined the Springfield Falcons of the AHL as an assistant coach, working under head coach Marc Potvin.
-Former Ottawa Senators teammate Norm Maciver was also an assistant coach.
-In his only season with the club, Springfield missed the playoffs with a 35–41–2–2 record.